kingpls/Cobblemon-The-Jazzening/README.md

 ---

-If any issues arise, please let me know on Discord.
+If any issues arise, please let me know on Discord, or send in an issue here.
 Many thanks.